A complete theory of the Clifford commutant: Applications and examples

 \subsubsection{No efficient testing algorithm with \texorpdfstring{$\leq 5$}{ ≤ 5} copies}

-We now prove that no stabilizer property testing algorithm can succeed using at most five copies of the unknown state.
+We now prove that no stabilizer property testing algorithm can succeed using at most five copies of the unknown state, as also noted in Refs.~\cite{Damanik2018Optimality,gross_schurweyl_2019}..
 This follows from the fact that the commutant of the Clifford group up to $k=5$ contains only primitives proportional to projectors.

 \begin{proposition} No quantum algorithm can solve the stabilizer property testing problem (\cref{problem:stabilizer-testing}) using at most five copies of the unknown state. \end{proposition}

 \begin{proof} To prove the statement and thus the hardness of stabilizer testing using $k=5$ copies, we can focus on showing the hardness, for the less hard case for which $\varepsilon_A=0$ and the unknown state is assumed to be pure.